SQLBench: A Comprehensive Evaluation for Text-to-SQL Capabilities of Large Language Models: Evaluation

-\textbf{\textit{What schema linking method is considered good?}} A straightforward goal of schema linking is that the GT tables should be retrieved as much as possible.
-However, due to the ambiguity inherent in natural language and the potential semantic similarities between candidate tables, retrieving more GT tables typically comes at the cost of a higher redundancy, known as the precision-recall trade-off.
-As discussed in~\cite{din-sql}, excessive table retrieval can introduce redundant joins between tables, potentially impairing the EX of Text-to-SQL generation.

-Therefore, the objective of schema linking is to \textbf{retrieve all GT tables while avoiding the retrieval of excessive tables (with minimal redundancy).} To evaluate this, we design a comprehensive metric called \textbf{Retrieval Efficiency Score (RES)}, defined as:
+\textbf{\textit{Evaluation Metric for Schema Linking.}} The objective of schema linking is to retrieve all GT tables while avoiding the retrieval of excessive tables (with minimal redundancy).
+To evaluate this, we design a comprehensive metric called \textbf{Retrieval Efficiency Score (RES)}:

-where $T_n$ and $\hat{T}_n$ denote the set of GT tables and retrieved tables for the $n$-th instance, respectively, $|\cdot|$ refers to the scale of a set.
+where $T_n$ and $\hat{T}_n$ denote the set of GT tables and retrieved tables for the $n$-th instance, respectively. $|\cdot|$ refers to the scale of a set.

-We emphasize that the RES serves as a more appropriate metric for evaluating schema linking than the F1-score.
-This is because it aligns the principle that recalling all GT tables is more important than increasing the precision of retrieval, as the former constitutes a prerequisite for generating correct SQL queries.